-The Community Matters in Maine Summer Fellowships provide students the opportunity to work and serve in the local community through a placement in an organization addressing community issues.
+The McKeen Community Summer Fellowships provide students the opportunity to work and serve in the local community through a placement in an organization addressing community issues.
 Meant to capitalize on students' interests, the fellowship allows students to explore work in the public sector while developing an understanding of issues at the local level — what they are, and how to solve problems related to these issues by working with a broad spectrum of community leaders.
 In addition to their placements, students convene regularly with other fellows and students from the Psi Upsilon Environmental Fellowship for reflection and problem solving.
-All fellowships are 40 hrs/week, include a stipend of $4000 and run from June 6 to August 12.
-Applications are due Monday, February 14, 2011.
+All fellowships are 40 hrs/week, include a stipend of $4000 and run from early June through early August.
+Applications are available here and due Monday, February 13, 2012 at 12noon.

 Brunswick Housing Authority (Affordable Housing) – Brunswick, ME

 The Brunswick Housing Authority provides safe, quality, and affordable housing for eligible persons in need of assistance and promotes opportunities for growth and development of residents.
 BHA serves as a landlord and a developer creating new opportunities for affordable housing in the region by working with all levels of government, clients, local business, and the public at large.
 The summer fellow will have the opportunity to learn about housing development, marketing, and energy efficiency green building standards.
 The role of the fellow will be to support BHA’s development activities related to several current projects by assisting with written material; creating and disseminating marketing material; attending meetings with partners and the Board of Directors; and assisting with budget analysis.
 The work requires knowledge of computer software programs such as Excel and Adobe, both written and verbal communication skills, and the ability to multi-task.

 Community Financial Literacy (Immigrant and Refugee Communities) – Portland, ME